 Communications channels and stake holder management

-Once the IT outage response team has been alerted to the issue, IT needs an incident response management tool through which to communicate and make sure their messages are received immediately and prominently.
+Once the IT outage response team has been alerted to the issue, IT needs an incident response management tool through which they can communicate and make sure that their messages are received immediately and prominently.
 In the high stakes game of managing IT outages, emails and SMS are not effective tools.
 Email is really a form of communication focused on an exchange between two people.
 As soon as multiple people get involved in an email thread, the communication gets muddled.
 Additionally, email is not good for real-time communications.
 There is inevitably a delay which prevents rapid resolution of the issues at hand.

-Similarly, SMS faces similar issues to email in that it is not meant as a collaborative tool or a tool that enables work to get done.
+Similarly, SMS faces similar issues to email in that it is not meant to be a collaborative tool or a tool that enables work to get done.
 The text messages are not integrated into the work thread and so they remain separated.
 In addition, and this is also an issue faced by email, it is impossible to query databases or execute functions from the command line of SMS or email.

 More importantly, these tools don’t encourage collaboration, which is exactly what the team needs to effectively manage outcomes.
 Instead, if a team has an incident management system that allows for real time chat, they will be much more effective.
 Indeed, the strength of an IT team revolves around its ability to quickly resolve incident, chat plays a crucial role in rapid incident resolution.

 Instead, teams should grab onto a smartphone application that elevates high-priority communication and separates it from the standard chat that occurs on straightforward ChatOps platforms.
 A technology like OnPage has the ability to link into standard apps like Slack and ensure that messaging continues on a separate, high priority channel.